Overview of UDL Principles

 >> Welcome to the course, everyone.
 This video provides a basic overview of the framework for Universal Design for Learning or UDL.
 Let's get started.

-The Center for Applied Special Technology, also referred to as CAST, is a leader in this field and they recognize the importance of acknowledging that variability of learners is the norm.
+The Center for Applied Special Technology, also referred to as CAST, is a leader in this field and they recognize the importance of acknowledging that learner variability is the norm.
 CAST set out to create an inclusive learning framework that addresses this variability, especially to reduce barriers for students with disabilities.
-Through their work, they quickly learned that the recommendations they were making for students with disabilities in fact benefited a great many more learners.
+In fact, I am a student with a disability.
+Through their work, they quickly learned that the recommendations they were making for those of us with disabilities actually benefited many more learners.
 Universal Design for Learning is based on research in the field of neuroscience.
 And the framework created by CAST promotes three core principles for educators to build into their practices.

 The first principle: provide multiple means of engagement.
-This is a vital element in the learning process because students differ greatly in the ways in which they are motivated to learn.
-Provide students with options and choices to fuel their interests.
+This is a vital element in the learning process because students differ a great deal in the ways in which we are motivated to learn.
+You can provide us with options and choices to fuel our interests.

 The next principle: provide multiple means of representation.
-This focuses on how to present teaching materials to students to maximize their understanding and learning.
+This focuses on how to present teaching materials to your students to maximize our understanding and learning.
 Ensure you provide options to access information with multiple media through text, video, audio, graphics and much more.
-This gives the learners options to learn in a way that works best for them.
-Highlight the critical features and activate the background knowledge students bring with them and ensure all materials are accessible.
+This gives learners options to learn in a way that works best for us.
+Highlight the critical features and activate the background knowledge we students bring with us and ensure all materials are accessible.

 And for the last principle: provide multiple means of action and expression.
-This focuses on the many ways students can demonstrate what they've learned.
+This focuses on the many ways your students can demonstrate what they've learned.
 Provide choice of assessment instruments while maintaining robust learning outcomes.
-Give students options and choices to demonstrate what they know and provide feedback to support the different levels of proficiencies.
+You can give us options and choices to demonstrate what we know and provide feedback to support our different levels of proficiencies.
 Empowering students and nurturing individual potential is what UDL is all about.
-It helps remove obstacles that may be interfering with student learning.
-Constructing flexible learning experiences that give learners choice and autonomy while maintaining the rigorous learning outcomes and expectations for all students is the goal of UDL.
-Also the UDL framework intersects with complementary initiatives such as anti-racism, decolonization, the social model of disability and others.
+It helps remove obstacles that may be interfering with our learning.
+Constructing flexible learning experiences that give learners choice and autonomy while maintaining rigorous learning outcomes and expectations for all students is the goal of UDL.
+Also, the UDL framework intersects with complementary initiatives such as anti-racism, decolonization, the social model of disability and others.

 There is so much more to explore.
 Use UDL as a lens to review your educational practices to better reach all learners.
-You can explore the interactive CAST guidelines, principles and checkpoints as you intentionally design and execute your classes and learning.
-You can connect with your colleagues and your team to start a community of practice where you can share UDL best practices.
-This can help widen access and increase inclusion to celebrate diversity in your classrooms and other learning spaces in your institution.
+You can explore the interactive UDL guidelines, principles and checkpoints as you intentionally design your classes.
+As educators, you can connect with your colleagues and team to start a community of practice where you can share UDL best practices.
+This can help widen access and increase inclusion, celebrate diversity in your classrooms and other learning spaces in your institution.
 Join us in designing a teaching and learning future in higher education that is welcoming to all.

-Let’s take a brief look now at some foundational UDL concepts and practices such as flexibility, learner variability, accessibility, and learner expertise.
+Let’s take a brief look now at some foundational UDL concepts and practices such as flexibility, learner variability, accessibility, and learner agency.